 Another messenger, however, managed to reach Cochin and on the return of the Portuguese fleet from the Red Sea 50 men and provisions were dispatched to Colombo.
 With them, Brito attacked the besieger by land and sea and drove them from their entrenchments.
 They returned in larger numbers with twenty elephants of war and a force of Malabar cavalry but were again repulsed, and the victorious garrison again burnt the township of Colombo.

 These repeated failures to oust the foreigner told against Vijaya Bahu.
 When he was raised to the throne, he married a princess of Kiravella who brought with her a little boy whom Vijaya Bahu adopted.

 Arrival of Franciscans

 Great, therefore, was their disappointment when they found that such was far from being the case.
 Buwaneka Bahu indeed showed no disinclination to maintain the friars and to let them preach, but he had no intention of letting his subjects become Christians, much less of becoming one himself.
 Such a course would certainly have made his subjects go over to Mayadunne.
-On the other hand, Buwaneka Bahu was unwilling to give offense to the friars or to the king of Portugal and tried to appease the former by offer of money, which they indignantly rejected.
+On the other hand, Buwaneka Bahu was unwilling to give offence to the friars or to the king of Portugal and tried to appease the former by the offer of money, which they indignantly rejected.